Here’s how to make falafel: the authentic way! It tastes just like a restaurant, herby and fried to crispy perfection—with a baked variation, too.

 - Dill Sauce: Try this Dill Sauce or Lemon Dill Sauce for an herby option.

-- Tahini Sauce: Lemon Tahini Sauce is creamy and tangy, another traditional sauce.
+- Tahini Sauce: Easy Tahini Sauce or Tahini Dressing are creamy and tangy.

 - Cilantro Sauce: Falafel can also be served with a green cilantro sauce like Creamy Cilantro Sauce (vegan) or Creamy Cilantro Dressing.